Skip to content

 Think of Kubernetes as a manager for your software applications.
 It helps you run, scale and manage your applications across a bunch of computers.
 It's like having a team of helpers that make sure your apps are always running smoothly, no matter how big or complicated they get.

 In the containers lab we had a short introduction how to package software applications and all their dependencies into images, so they could be run across different computing environments.
 Kubernetes takes these containerized images and deploys them to a group of connected computers that work together as a single system - called a cluster.
-Using those previously mentioned helpers, any application can be made highly available for all users.
+Using those previously mentioned computers, any application can be made highly available for all users.
+These machines are called nodes in Kubernetes' terms.

 High availability in Kubernetes means that your applications are designed to stay up and running without interruption, even if parts of the system fail.
-Kubernetes achieves this by automatically detecting and responding to failures, such as when a server goes down or an application crashes, and quickly shifting the workload to healthy machine - called a node in Kubernetes' terms.
+Kubernetes achieves this by automatically detecting and responding to failures, such as when a machine goes down or an application crashes, and quickly shifting the workload to healthy machine.
 This ensures that your applications remain accessible and responsive to users, minimizing downtime and maintaining a reliable user experience.

 When using a single machine to run your applications, like we have been doing so far, an application relies on only that one machine.
 Therefore, when that machine fails, the application will be down.